 Private banks control roughly 30% of the market, while publicly owned savings banks partially linked to state and local governments account for 50% of banking transactions, and cooperative banks make up the balance.
 All three types of banks offer a full range of services to their customers.
 A state-owned bank, KfW, provides special credit services, including the financing of homeowner mortgages, guarantees to small and medium-sized businesses, financing for projects in disadvantaged regions in Germany and export financing for projects in developing countries.

-Regional state-owned banks ("Landesbanken") were among the hardest hit by the economic crisis and their future is uncertain.
+Germany’s regional state-owned banks ("Landesbanken") were among the hardest hit by the crisis and continue to face major challenges to their business models.
 The financial crisis also triggered a major consolidation of the German banking sector with Commerzbank buying up Dresdner Bank, Deutsche Bank taking over Postbank and UniCredit Bank buying up Hypovereinsbank.
+The federal government is currently in the process of winding down several so-called “bad banks” composed of toxic assets of failed banks WestLB and Hypo Real Estate.
+The state bank of Rheinland-Pfalz was merged with LBBW.

 Virtually all major U.S. banks are represented in the German market, principally but not exclusively in the city of Frankfurt am Main, Germany’s main financial center.
-Citibank, however, sold its retail banking business to Credit Mutuel of France in 2008.
 A large number of German banks, including some of the partially state-owned regional banks, similarly maintain subsidiaries, branches and/or representative offices in the United States.

 Practices regarding finance, availability of capital and schedules of payment are comparable to those that prevail in the United States.
 There are no restrictions or barriers on the movement of capital, foreign exchange earnings or dividends.